Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 ### Connecting to a chain

 In single-chain tests, it is recommended to use the `default_chain` object that is automatically created by Woke.
-The `@connect` decorator either launches a new development chain or connects to an existing one, if the second argument is specified.
+The `connect` decorator either launches a new development chain or connects to an existing one, if the second argument is specified.
 It is possible to connect using:

 - a HTTP connection (e.g. `http://localhost:8545`),